-The facility must comply with the North Dakota and Federal Ambient Air Quality Standards (AAQS) and the "Criteria Pollutant Modeling Requirements for a Permit to Construct" guidelines.1
+The facility must comply with the North Dakota and Federal Ambient Air Quality Standards (AAQS) and the "Criteria Pollutant Modeling Requirements for a Permit to Construct" guidelines2.

-The facility is not subject to PSD, nor does the facility's PTE trigger the modeling thresholds listed in the "Criteria Pollutant Modeling Requirements for a Permit to Construct", therefore, preconstruction modeling for this facility was not required.
-Based on the facility PTE and proposed stack heights, compliance with the ambient air quality standards is expected to be maintained.
+The facility is not subject to PSD, nor does the facility's PTE trigger the modeling thresholds listed in the "Criteria Pollutant Modeling Requirements for a Permit to Construct", therefore, preconstruction modeling for this Project was not required.
+Based on the facility PTE, compliance with the ambient air quality standards is expected to be maintained.